sparors/ussd-docs/source/docs/installation.md

 The *store* variable specify which particular store to use.
 The list stores can be found in **config/cache.php** under the stores array variable.
 Leave it at null to use your default cache store.

-When using the magic methods of record class to save data *(to be spoken of later)*, you can not specify the ttl option for the cache, the *cache_tll* sets the default value.
+When using the magic methods of record class to save data *(to be spoken of later)*, you can not specify the ttl option for the cache, the *cache_tll* variable sets the default value.

 *cache_default* variable also specify the default value to return when a paricular key can not be found in the cache when accessed using the magic methods of record class *(to be spoken of later)*.